Vasiliy566/Vasiliy566/README.md

 I am a Developer from Russia.
-I am interested in, write about and develop (open source) software solutions for and with Python, C++, cuda and data scaience.

 ## 📬 Get in touch